moqada/hubot-schedule-helper/README.md

 [![DevDependency Status][daviddm-dev-image]][daviddm-dev-url]
 [![License][license-image]][license-url]

-Helper of Hubot Scripts for implementing schedule tasks
+Helper of Hubot Scripts for implementing schedule tasks.

+You can implement scheduled tasks to your hubot scripts easily.
+And, scheduled tasks are stored to "Hubot brain".

 ## Installation